 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not use this medicine if you are also taking thioridazine.
+- Do not use this medicine if you are also taking pimozide or thioridazine.

 - Some medicines can affect how rolapitant works.
-Tell your doctor if you are using dextromethorphan, digoxin, irinotecan, methotrexate, pimozide, rifampin, rosuvastatin, or topotecan.
+Tell your doctor if you are using dextromethorphan, digoxin, irinotecan, methotrexate, pimozide, rifampin, rosuvastatin, topotecan, or warfarin.

 Warnings While Using This Medicine: